 This is a crucial example of advanced manufacturing for industries that operate across the globe simultaneously.
 Cloud computing is the practice of utilizing a network of remote services which are all connected through the internet and allows for different access points for processing, managing, and storing information.
 Cloud computing allows manufacturers to reduce expenses, enhance production speed, and maintain cohesiveness from anywhere on the planet.

 This is poised to explode.
 We have just scratched the surface of the effects of additive manufacturing.
 We know it sounds like another piece of classic manufacturing jargon, but it’s a game-changer.
 Methods like 3-D printing, fused deposition modeling, powder-bed laser printing systems, as well as others produce extremely complex products from a continuous piece of material.
 Failure points are reduced through additive manufacturing, and so are thermal dissipation problems, weight, complexity and other factors.
 This type of value-add allows the manufacturer to produce a product much closer to its customer.
 This method will only grow in the coming years.

 For manufacturers looking to enhance efficiency, smart manufacturing is likely more available than one may think.
 The idea behind smarter manufacturing is to utilize machines to analyze data and make informed, real-time decisions or calculations beyond human capabilities.
-Modern CNC machines produce readily available analytics and machine learning, allowing the manufacturer to make procedures and information available when required.
+Modern CNC machines produce readily available analytics, artificial intelligence (AI), and machine learning, allowing the manufacturer to make procedures and information available when required.